 Notice to Vacate must be given at least 60-days in advance.
 You must come to the Graduate and Family Housing office to complete your "Notice to Vacate" paperwork.
 If you are a single graduate student with a roommate, you must come to the office together to complete the appropriate paperwork.
 NOTE: Even if only one roommate is moving out of the residential unit, you must come into the office together to complete the appropriate paperwork.

 You will be required to schedule an inspection of the residential unit with your Resident Manager when all residents are moving out of the residential unit.
-The inspection is scheduled on the date that you are moving out of the residential unit.
+The inspection is to be scheduled on the date that you are moving out.
 This inspection is for your protection.
-Charges may be assessed for your failure to clean the residential unit or its contents as well as damages.
+Charges may be assessed for your failure to clean or if its contents are damaged.
 We do not charge for "reasonable wear and tear".
 Your failure to schedule this inspection does not relieve you of financial responsibility for the residential unit and its contents.